badco-commodore/kipperterm128/readme.md

 Assuming I didn't mess it up, this should be the codebase for Kipperterm for the Commodore 128.
-This was ported from the original KIPPTERTERM code base written by Jonno Jones.
+This was ported from the original KIPPERTERM code base written by Jonno Jones.

 I originally built this on a PC so the init.cmd file is a setup file to ensure the makes build properly.
 Set the values appropriately for your environment and execute the init.cmd before you try to run the make files.